Saturday, June 23, 2012

 1958: A new singer named Bobby Darin debuted on the charts with his first hit song--"Splish Splash", which eventually landed in the Top 10.

-1960: Paul Anka became the youngest former (age 20) to perform at the Copacabana in New York City.
+1960: Paul Anka became the youngest performer (age 20) to perform at the Copacabana in New York City.

-1960: Eddie Cochran hit #1 in the U.K. with "Three Steps To Heaven" three months after he had been killed in a car crash.
+1960: Eddie Cochran hit #1 in the U.K. with "Three Steps To Heaven" a little over two months after he had been killed in a car crash.
+(Note: Some websites claim the song reached #1 three months after Cochran died.
+Eddie died April 17, which is barely over two months before the song hit #1.)

 1962: Orlons moved from 60 to 30 with "The Wah Watusi".